Rudy Lai

 1 updates

-Ford established Latitude AI, a wholly owned subsidiary dedicated to hands-free, eyes-off-the-road autonomous driving systems.
+Ford created Latitude AI, a wholly owned subsidiary focused on developing a hands-free, eyes-off-the-road automated driving system.

 2022 Q4: no updates